ridado/ridado/README.md

-- 👋 Hi, my name is Karol, I'm new in IT business, at the beginning of programming adventure
+- 👋 Hi, my name is Karol.
-- 🌱 I’m currently learning both manual and automatic testing in Java and Python
+- 🌱 I’m currently learning both manual and automatic testing in Java
 - 📫 You can reachme by email k.smieszek85@gmail.com

 <!---